yast/yast.github.io/_posts/2019-04-26-announcing-libyui-testing-framework.md

 description: The LibYUI framework brings enormous advantage when you need an application which can be used with X and ncurses.
 But while for Qt, integration testing is a solved problem, meaning there are multiple tools available, the situation is not that rose-colored in case of ncurses.
-On top, using different tooling would require additional efforts for [&#8230;]
 category: SCRUM
 tags:
 - Hackweek